 Te Kuiti Urban Rating Area All rating units situated within the Te Kuiti urban area, shown as shaded blue on the map attached in Appendix One.
-Te Kuiti Urban and Periphery Rating Area All rating units situated within a 5km radius, all around, from the i-SITE (deemed to be the centre of town) in Te Kuiti, shaded in grey and purple on the map attached in Appendix Two. g o .
-Council considers this boundary of Te Kuiti Urban and Periphery Rating Area (for the purpose of assessing the Aquatic Centre Fixed Rate to be fair in consideration that the benefit derived from the services funded by this Targeted Fixed Rate are accrued equally by those living within the 5km radius.)
-Rural Rating Area All rating units situated in the rural areas, shaded green on the map attached as Appendix Three in the district (excluding those rating units shaded blue on the map attached in Appendix One.)
+Rural Rating Area All rating units situated in the rural areas, shaded green on the map attached as Appendix Two in the district (excluding those rating units shaded blue on the map attached in Appendix One.)
 Piopio Township All rating units connected or with the ability to connect to the Piopio Sewerage System.
-Piopio Wider Benefit Rating Area/ PWBRA All rating units situated in the rural areas around Piopio township (excluding rating units/SUIPs connected or with the ability to connect to the Piopio sewerage system) that are deemed to indirectly benefit from the Piopio sewerage reticulation network, shown as yellow on the map attached as Appendix Four.
-Marokopa Community Centre Rating Area Any separately used or inhabited part of a rating unit within the defined Marokopa Community Centre area, shaded blue on the map attached as Appendix Five.
+Piopio Wider Benefit Rating Area/ PWBRA All rating units situated in the rural areas around Piopio township (excluding rating units/SUIPs connected or with the ability to connect to the Piopio sewerage system) that are deemed to indirectly benefit from the Piopio sewerage reticulation network, shown as yellow on the map attached as Appendix Three.